BlackBerry Bold 9700: Critical reception

 Gareth Beavis of TechRadar awarded the smartphone four stars out of five.
 He pointed out that users who would upgrade to the phone from its predecessor could experience difficulties with typing, due to the reduced size of the keyboard, which he called "a little cramped for [his taste]".
 Beavis stated that he liked its "solid build quality[, which] cradles a battery with unrivalled lasting ability", the screen quality and the new optical trackpad.
 However, he opined that the device "still feels like the BlackBerrys of old" and felt it needed to be upgraded, along with its software features.
 Laura June from Engadget said that the "device feels nice in the hand" due to the "smaller, more sleek form factor of the whole package".
 Unlike Beavis from TechRadar, she felt "typing on [the keyboard] is a joy", while she agreed that "the larger-handed among us [could feel] pretty cramped".
 She wrote:

 And, at the end of the day, that's one thing we can't get past—serious BlackBerry enthusiasts will tell you that the interface is doing just fine, and there are plenty of reasons to get hooked on these devices.
 For us, however, the BlackBerry UI is showing its age, and ultimately, beautiful hardware aside, this device is essentially exactly the same as every other BlackBerry.

 Digital Trends' Nick Mokey referred to the Bold 9700 as a "recommended product".
 Awarding it four stars out of five, he stated that the overall "solid feel of the phone helps" stand out an "overall aura of quality".
 He found that the keyboard was "bordering on too small", although he named it the "finest" keyboard that can be "fold[ed] into a space this size".
 He also called the screen "amazing" and its call voice quality "excellent".
 Concluding the review, Mokey compared the smartphone to a Curve 8900 with a better battery, keyboard, a trackpad and what was missing on that phone—3G Internet coverage.
 He wrote: "Although the Bold 9700 lacks the frills of an iPhone or Palm Pre, for utilitarian business users, it’s one of the most polished smartphones on the market today."

 Jamie Lendino and Sascha Segan from PC Magazine, who respectively reviewed the AT&T and T-Mobile versions, gave the smartphone a rating of four out of five points.
 The former described the Bold 9700 as "powerful, comfortable, and even somewhat chic" and its keyboard as "comfortable, quiet, and accurate".
 Emphasizing the quality of the voice calls, Lendino wrote they were "crisp, clear, and with plenty of gain in both direction".
-She regarded the Internet browser as "poor", noting that some pages take more than one minute to fully load; she also claimed the video playback was problematic.
+She regarded the web browser as "poor", noting that some pages take more than one minute to fully load; she also claimed the video playback was problematic.
 Sascha Segan named it "evolutionary, not revolutionary", having a similar opinion to Lendino though remarking that the video player ran with no problems and emphasizing the photo camera power.